apache/flink/docs/getting-started/index.md

 under the License.
 -->

 There are many ways to get started with Apache Flink.
-Which one is the best for you depends on your goal and prior experience.
+Which one is the best for you depends on your goal and prior experience:

+* take a look at the **Docker Playgrounds** for a docker-based introduction to specific Flink concepts
+* explore on of the **Code Walkthroughs** if you want to get an end-to-end introduction to using one of the Flink APIs
+* use **Project Setup** if you already know the basics of Flink but want to get a project setup template for Java or Scala and need help setting up dependencies

 ### Taking a first look at Flink